A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation

-\textbf{Existing Methods to Measure the Impacts:} The key methods of monitoring the failures of insulators is mainly visual inspection.
-If the failures are large they tend to result is a large leakage current that can be detected by some relays depending on the sensing thresholds.
-There is discussion in the literature on power system insulator condition monitoring \cite{insulator_13} that could prove to be useful for monitoring the condition and also for preventive maintenance.
+\textbf{Existing Methods to Measure the Impacts:} Visual inspection is the main method of monitoring insulator failure.
+Large failures can result in a significant leakage current that can be detected by some relays, depending on the sensing thresholds.
+There is discussion in the literature on power system insulator condition monitoring \cite{insulator_13} that could prove to be useful for for both monitoring and preventive maintenance.

 \textbf{Existing Methods to Mitigate the Impacts:} Effective derating to consider the life and expected operating temperatures is a standard method to prevent failures during extreme heat.
 For managing extreme cold temperatures and severe icing, surface treatments like hydrophobic coatings that are typically used for switchgear panels and other power equipment could be explored for insulator and bushings \cite{insulator_10}.
-While there are no specific methods discussed in the literature, additional planning and maintenance practices can be adopted to account for the changing climate to further consider derating the insulators that can ensure performance during the extreme climate conditions.
-An example of one such method is described in reference \cite{insulator_11}, that could prove to be effective in mitigating the impacts of insulator failures under extreme heat and cold or severe ice.
+While there are no specific methods discussed in the literature, additional planning and maintenance practices can be adopted to account for the changing climate, which could include further derating insulators to ensure performance during extreme climate conditions.
+Reference \cite{insulator_11} describes one such method that could prove to be effective in predicting insulator failures under extreme heat and cold or severe ice.